kiminya-raphael/Digilut-Challenge/README.md

 Evaluation process
 ------------

-To evaluate your work at the end of the challenge, we run the following commands:
+Update the directory paths in the ENV file then run the following commands:

 ```make workflow```